In this article

 Texture: Ointment | Base: Petroleum-based | Active ingredient: Glycerin

 There are those with skin that tends to get parched and flaky, particularly in the winter months, and then there are those whose skin is so dry it can actually look scaly and, as a result, is exceptionally hard to nourish.
-If you’re in the latter category, Dr. Susan Binder and Dr. Katelyn Woolridge of Westlake Dermatology recommend Aquaphor.
+If you’re in the latter category, I recommend Aquaphor which has carried me through many winter eczema flares.
+It’s the go-to for occlusives, slightly edging out in moisturizing over the similarly formulated Vaseline because it also contains glycerin, which can help repair a damaged skin barrier.
+Aquaphor is also frequently recommended by dermatologists, who have suggested it for everything from Accutane–induced dryness to eczema.
+Dr. Susan Binder and Dr. Katelyn Woolridge of Westlake Dermatology are both fans.
 “Ointments are the best at fortifying the skin barrier and locking in moisture,” says Woolridge, and Aquaphor does just that.
-The added glycerin can also help repair a damaged skin barrier, a common culprit for a lack of moisture.
 Binder warns that “it can be a bit greasy” but thinks it’s “great when used immediately after the shower or bath to lock in moisture and help heal dry, cracked skin.”
 It’s also fragrance-free, making it a good option for those with sensitive skin as well.

 Best moisturizer for sensitive dry skin